 THE ULTIMATE BALI PACKING LIST

-Most likely you are going to get up to a lot of adventures on your visit to Bali, whether it be hiking volcanoes, exploring waterfalls or beach hopping!
+Most likely you are going to get up to a lot of adventures overseas whether it be hiking volcanoes, exploring waterfalls or beach hopping!
 A waterproof phone case is a must-have item to keep your phone safe from water damage, sand and scratches.
+Suitable for all smart phone models.

 A reusable water bottle is an essential Bali packing list item and something I take with me on all of my adventures.
 Not only will the Hydro Flask keep your water icy cold all day but you will also be helping the environment by reducing the use of plastics in Bali.